NuclearTalent/TalentQuantumComputingECT2024/README.md

 NOTES

-* The first week the schedule is
-  * 9.15-10.30 Lecture  (with short break)
-  * 10.30-11 Coffee break
-  * 11.00-12.15 Lecture  (with short break)
-  * 12.15-2.30 Lunch
-  * 2.30-6 Hands on
-* The second and third weeks we will try the following schedule
+* We will try the following schedule
   * 9.15-10.00 Lecture
   * 10.-0-10.15 Break
   * 10.15-11.00 Lecture